“You wouldn’t believe a gentle stroke around my scar on my shoulder is my new G spot.”

 Much discussion regarding informed consent and free will come into play.
 Be it from speech, visual images or adapted devices and or sexual assistants; all are mechanisms to aid those with achieving sexual independence, regardless of their impairments.

-The fight for sexual citizenship and equality within disabled British Asians is certainly only beginning.
+The fight for sexual citizenship and equality within the sex and disability debate within British Asian society is certainly only beginning.
 It may take a lot of sweat and heated persuasion to convince the cynics that every person is wild at heart.